-Amid tightening mortgage lending practices and forecasts of an economic downturn, it is more important than ever to keep abreast of what house prices are doing if you are a potential buyers – and if you're a seller, too.
+Amid tightening mortgage lending practices and forecasts of an economic downturn, it is more important than ever to keep abreast of what house prices, whether you are planning to buy or sell a home.
 This up-to-date guide to house prices 2020 will give you a good general sense of where the property market is heading – although we'll be the first to admit that it also pays to be aware of you local property market trends (we explain why below).

 - It's more important than ever to find the best mortgage rates if you're buying a house – do this with the help of our guide

 The short answer is: house prices are rising because pent-up demand for property has been released following the lifting of the UK-wide lockdown during May 2020.
 Since then, house prices have been increasing steadily across the UK (apart from in London).
 Annual house price growth stood at 5.2 per cent at the end of August – the highest level since late 2016.

 This is happening for two reasons.
 One is that there are fewer houses being put up for sale than there are buyers.Statistical data from the RICS UK Residential Market Survey is showing a massive surge in buyer enquiries by 75 per cent.
 However, the number of new property instructions rose by 59 per cent, and the number of agreed sales, by 57 per cent.

 These figures mean that the vast majority of newly listed homes of sale are being snapped up, putting sellers in strong position to negotiate higher house prices.
 Previous house price reports over the last couple of months have shown that this is now the case in UK regions, particularly in south west and northern England, as well as in Wales.

 The second reason is that the government's stamp duty holiday plan is paying off, at least in the short term: the cancellation of all stamp duty payments on properties up to £500,000 has inevitably resulted in a spike of buyer interest – and in sellers being able to raise asking prices, bringing up the average property price in the UK to £320,265.